michaeluno/text-truncator/readme.txt

 If you have such a problem, fix their length by specifying the elements with CSS selectors.

-Nots: you need a basic understanding of CSS (jQuery) selectors to use this plugin.
+Notes: you need a basic understanding of CSS (jQuery) selectors to use this plugin.

 = Supported Language =
 * English